VIDEO: Attempted kidnapping of Brooklyn toddler

 The attempted kidnapping happened outside the Thanksgiving Supermarket on 86th Street in Bath Beach, and it was caught on video.

+A man in a black hat is seen pushing the stroller -- with a 3-year-old boy sitting inside it -- away from the boy's grandmother.

-And the boy's grandmother who was with him eventually realized what was going on and chased the man away, saving her grandson.
+When she eventually realized what was going on, she chased the man away.

 The boy was not harmed.

-This happened Monday just before 4 p.m. at what would have certainly been a very busy time of day.
+It happened Monday just before 4 p.m. at what would have certainly been a very busy time of day.

 The only description police have of the suspect is that he is between 25 and 40 years old.